Did you know that, as anesthesia professionals, we have the power to significantly impact our environment without compromising our quality of care?

 Sustainability has become a major global initiative that is rapidly working its way into healthcare.
-This is why it is important to understand that the new practice modifications discussed below, and in other issues to follow, are indeed the future of anesthesia delivery.
+This is why it is essential to understand that the new practice modifications discussed below, and in other issues to follow, are indeed the future of anesthesia delivery.

-While some of you may think, “these concepts are nothing new”, others may be apprehensive about the sustainability practice changes on the horizon.
+While some of you may think, “These concepts are nothing new,” others may be apprehensive about the sustainability practice changes on the horizon.
 With our specific guidance and helpful suggestions, we hope readers will quickly acclimate to these practice changes and adopt them into their daily anesthesia care plan.

 In this first Sustainability in the OR blog post, you’ll learn how to apply low-flow anesthesia maintenance, which is our single best clinical practice to make the greatest impact toward protecting our planet from the effects of our global warming volatile anesthetics.

 Read on to learn how and why you should make the effort.

 Three components for safe delivery of low fresh gas flows